 Commonly called male impotence, erectile dysfunction is the inability to achieve or maintain penile erections sufficient for intercourse.
 Erectile dysfunction often has a psychological component, and counseling with a psychotherapist or sex therapist often resolves the problem.
 ED can also be a symptom of cardiovascular disease and diabetes, both of which can impair blood supply to the penis.
 In addition, many medications, including those prescribed for high blood pressure and mental health conditions, can interfere with sexual functioning.
 Tobacco, cocaine, stimulants and alcohol may also play a role.

 Bear in mind that some of the problems leading to erectile dysfunction may lend themselves to the following non-drug (and cost-free) solutions:

 - Stop smoking.
 Nicotine can reduce genital blood flow and impair potency.

 - Check your meds.
-ED and sexual dysfunction are unfortunate side effects of many drugs.
+Erectile dysfunction and sexual dysfunction are unfortunate side effects of many drugs.
 Consult with your pharmacist or doctor regarding substituting alternate medication without these effects.